Modern Slavery Statement

-Xoserve is only based in Great Britain however some parties which benefit from our services are based overseas.
+Xoserve is based exclusively in Great Britain however some parties which benefit from our services are based overseas.
 Xoserve also makes significant use of IT services from major companies based in India.

 Our Policies to Address the Risks of Slavery and Human Trafficking

-Our employees are expected to follow the principles set out within Xoserve’s guide to ethical business conduct “Doing the Right Thing.”
-This sets out the ethical and conduct codes which employees are expected to comply with.
-In addition, the principles set out in the document protects whistle-blowers.
-Hotlines are available to employees, to enable them to report any concerns or issues in complete confidence.
+Staff are expected to follow the principles set out within Xoserve’s guide to ethical business conduct “Doing the Right Thing.”
+This sets out the ethical and conduct codes which our staff, partners and others we work with must comply.
+In addition, Xoserve provides an external helpline to enable staff to report any concerns or issues in complete confidence.